kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-recommendations.md

     entity-id=['user-3'] [1379354034880] info:next_song_rec
                                  song-0

+And if using Cassandra:

+{% highlight bash %}
+kiji get ${KIJI}/users --entity-id="['user-41']"
+{% endhighlight %}

+And you should see:

+    Looking up entity: ['user-41'] from kiji table: kiji-cassandra://localhost:2181/localhost:9042/kiji_express_music/users/ entity-id=['user-41'] [1325762580000] info:track_plays
+                                    song-41
+    entity-id=['user-41'] [1409631207364] info:next_song_rec
+                                    song-41

 ### Shut down the cluster

 That's the end of the Express tutorial!

-*  Now is a good time to shut down the BentoBox cluster:
+Now is a good time to shut down the BentoBox cluster.
+If you have been using HBase, run:

 <div class="userinput">
 {% highlight bash %}